apify/crawlee/docs/api/CheerioCrawler.md

 The crawler finishes when there are no more [`Request`](request) objects to crawl.

-By default, `CheerioCrawler` downloads HTML using the <a href="https://www.npmjs.com/package/request" target="_blank">request</a> NPM package.
-You can use the `requestOptions` parameter to pass additional options to `request`.
+`CheerioCrawler` downloads the web pages using the [`requestAsBrowser`](requestasbrowser) utility function.
+You can use the `requestOptions` parameter to pass additional options to this function.

+By default, `CheerioCrawler` only processes web pages with the `text/html` and `application/xhtml+xml` MIME content types (as reported by the
+`Content-Type` HTTP header), and skips pages with other content types.
+If you want the crawler to process other content types, use the
+[`additionalMimeTypes`](#new_CheerioCrawler_new) constructor option.
+Beware that the parsing behavior differs for HTML, XML, JSON and other types of content.
+For details, see [`CheerioCrawlerOptions#handlePageFunction`](cheeriocrawleroptions#handlepagefunction).

 New requests are only dispatched when there is enough free CPU and memory available, using the functionality provided by the [`AutoscaledPool`](autoscaledpool) class.
 All [`AutoscaledPool`](autoscaledpool) configuration options can be passed to the `autoscaledPoolOptions`